jlsaling/StarSmasher_MastersThesis/Relaxation_Guide.md

 		- Interpolate with logarithmic values (helps if StSm interpolates to negative values)
 		- Do linear interpolation (instead of using splines)
 		- Use clamping on the spline interpolation (untested)
-- Things can go wrong here, so it can be worthwhile to experiment with the different interpolation schemes
+- Things can go wrong here, so it can be worthwhile to experiment with the different interpolation schemes to obtain different initial conditions.
 	- Example: We had a case with a 58 Msun PARSEC CHeB star which had irregular shell spacing at the transition from core to envelope.
 This caused problems with the spline interpolation, namely negative densities and / or internal energies.
 Using log values fixed this.

 #### Setting up a relaxation run